 The ultimate waterproof material…

-Many consider PVC rain gear as the best option for fishing.
+It is commonly accepted in the industry that PVC makes the best fishing rain gear.
 It offers extreme waterproofing properties, along with a number of other beneficial characteristics.

 What is PVC?

 PVC (polyvinyl chloride) is a synthetic plastic polymer and is the primary waterproof material used in rain gear.
 It has an extremely low molecular weight compared to other materials and is one of the most commonly used plastics on earth.
 From drainpipes to credit cards to rain gear, it’s ubiquitous.
 It comes in two forms; rigid (drainpipes) and flexible (rain gear).

 PVC is pretty much the go-to material for rain gear because it fulfills six essential criteria very well:

 Easy to clean